This Bhutan Travel Guide is all you need, to know top places to see, how to travel, how much to spend during your festival and more.

 The rich flora, fauna and wildlife in Bhutan is another thing worth exploring.
 About 43% of the country or 16,396 sq km area is national parks and wildlife sanctuaries.
 In many cases, you won’t even be aware that you are entering or leaving a national park.

 So if you are a nature lover, there are more reasons for you to visit Bhutan.
-I recommend you visit one of the 8 wildlife sanctuaries in Bhutan, particularly the Royal Manas National park (that you can visit after exploring a bit of the Indian side of the Manas National Park).
+I recommend you visit one of the 8 wildlife sanctuaries in Bhutan, particularly the Royal Manas National Park (that you can visit after exploring a bit of the Indian side of the Manas National Park).

 Kuensel Phodrang in Thimpu

-Take a taxi or walk up to Kuensel Phodrang hill (which is about 6 km from the main bus station in Thimpu) for an up-close look at the popular Dordenma Buddha statue gilded in its bronze layout.
+Take a taxi or walk up to Kuensel Phodrang Hill (which is about 6 km from the main bus station in Thimpu) for an up-close look at the popular Dordenma Buddha statue gilded in its bronze layout.

-The Dordenma Buddha statue was imported from China for a whopping USD 46 million and is definitely worth a watch.
+The Dordenma Buddha statue was imported from China for a whopping USD 46 million and is worth a watch.
 You can moreover catch a panoramic view of the city and its connecting Himalayan range from up there.

 Getting Local